-If action code is set to 0 (the default), the event is processed by APL and Windows in the normal way (this is referred to herein as "default processing") but your program is not notified in any way that the event has occurred.
-For example, the default processing for a keystroke is to action it (via the translate table) and either echo a character in the object or perform some other appropriate function.
+If Action is set to 0 (the default), the event is processed by APL and Windows in the normal way (this is referred to herein as the default processing) but your program is not notified in any way that the event has occurred.
+For example, the default processing for a keystroke is to action it and either echo a character in the object or perform some other appropriate function.